 I think he married me for these rolls, really.

 Again, I’m not going to beat around the bush on this…

 Like hours and hours because of waiting for dough to rise twice, rolling out three batches, etc.

 But it’s worth it!

-I have also wrapped dairy-free Hebrew National Hotdogs in the dough before cooking the rolls,
+I have also wrapped dairy-free hotdogs in the roll dough before baking,

 We all enjoy sweet pig-in-the-pockets!